Medical expert of the article

 Forms

-In 1994, the WHO adopted a classification of endometrial hyperplasia based on the recommendations of leading gynecologists and pathomorphologists, including hyperplasia without cellular atypia and hyperplasia with cellular atypia (atypical endometrial hyperplasia or adenomatosis).
-In each group, simple and complex (complex) hyperplasia is distinguished, depending on the severity of proliferative processes in the endometrium.
+In 1994, the WHO adopted a classification of endometrial hyperplasia based on recommendations from leading gynecologists and pathologists, including hyperplasia without cellular atypia and hyperplasia with cellular atypia (atypical endometrial hyperplasia or adenomatosis).
+In each group, simple and complex hyperplasia are distinguished, depending on the severity of proliferative processes in the endometrium.

-Polyp of the endometrium is a benign tumor-like formation, originating from the basal layer of the endometrium.
-Pathognomonic anatomical sign of the endometrial polyp is its base "leg".
-Depending on the histological structure, glandular (functional or basal type), glandular fibrotic, fibrotic and adenomatous polyps of the endometrium are distinguished.
-Adenomatous polyps are characterized by intensive proliferation of glands and their epithelium with a relatively high mitotic activity.
-Adenomatous polyps are referred to as precancerous conditions.
-Glandular polyps are most typical for the reproductive period, glandular fibrotic - for pre- and perimenopause, fibrous-ferruginous and fibrotic - for postmenopause.
+An endometrial polyp is a benign tumor-like formation originating from the basal layer of the endometrium.
+The pathognomonic anatomical feature of an endometrial polyp is its base, the "pedicle".
+Depending on the histological structure, there are glandular (functional or basal type), glandular-fibrous, fibrous and adenomatous polyps of the endometrium.
+Adenomatous polyps are characterized by intensive proliferation of glands and their epithelium with relatively high mitotic activity.
+Adenomatous polyps are considered precancerous conditions.
+Glandular polyps are most typical for the reproductive period, glandular-fibrous - for pre- and perimenopause, fibrous-glandular and fibrous - for postmenopause.

-In the reproductive and premenopausal period of a woman's life, endometrial polyps as a histologically independent form can be determined both against the background of endometrial hyperplasia and in the normal mucosa of various phases of the menstrual cycle.
+In the reproductive and premenopausal period of a woman's life, endometrial polyps as a histologically independent form can be determined both against the background of endometrial hyperplasia and with a normal mucous membrane of various phases of the menstrual cycle.

-Polyps of the endometrium in postmenopause, as a rule, are single and can occur against the background of an atrophic mucosa.
-In the postmenopausal period, endometrial polyps sometimes reach large sizes and extend beyond the cervix, thereby imitating the polyp of the cervical canal.
+Endometrial polyps in postmenopause are usually solitary and may occur against the background of an atrophic mucous membrane.
+In the postmenopausal period, endometrial polyps sometimes reach large sizes and extend beyond the cervix, thereby imitating a cervical polyp.

-The concept of "relapse" of the endometrial polyp is unacceptable if earlier hysteroscopic control was not applied when removing the endometrial polyp, since the removal of pathologically altered tissue is possible with scraping of the uterine mucosa without hysteroscopy.
+The concept of “relapse” of an endometrial polyp is unacceptable if hysteroscopic control was not previously used during the removal of the endometrial polyp, since scraping the uterine mucosa without hysteroscopy may leave pathologically altered tissue.

-From the morphological positions to the precancer, the endometrium includes hyperplasia with atypia (atypical hyperplasia) and adenomatous polyps.
+From a morphological standpoint, endometrial precancer includes hyperplasia with atypia (atypical hyperplasia) and adenomatous polyps.

-In addition to conventional methods of examination, an important point is the detection of concomitant diseases and evaluation of the liver, cardiovascular system (SSS), gastrointestinal tract (GIT), as it is important when choosing a method of treatment, especially the purpose of hormone therapy.
+In addition to generally accepted examination methods, an important point is the identification of concomitant diseases and assessment of the condition of the liver, cardiovascular system (CVS), gastrointestinal tract (GIT), as this is important when choosing a treatment method, especially the appointment of hormonal therapy.

-The main methods of diagnosing hyperplastic endometrial processes at the present stage include cytological examination of aspirates from the uterine cavity, transvaginal ultrasound, hydro sonography and hysteroscopy.
-However, the diagnosis can be finally verified only after a histological examination of the endometrium obtained with separate diagnostic curettage of the uterine mucosa.
+The main methods of diagnosing endometrial hyperplastic processes at the present stage include cytological examination of aspirate from the uterine cavity, transvaginal ultrasound, hydrosonography and hysteroscopy.
+However, the diagnosis can only be finally verified after a histological examination of the endometrium, obtained by separate diagnostic curettage of the uterine mucosa.

-Cytological examination of aspirates from the uterine cavity is recommended as a screening of the pathology of the endometrium and determining its state in dynamics against hormonal therapy.
-This method allows to determine the severity of proliferative changes, but does not give a clear idea of its pathomorphological structure.
+Cytological examination of aspirate from the uterine cavity is recommended as a screening test for endometrial pathology and determination of its condition in dynamics against the background of hormonal therapy.
+This method allows determining the severity of proliferative changes, but does not give a clear idea of its pathomorphological structure.

-Transvaginal ultrasound scanning is a valuable method of diagnosing endometrial hyperplastic processes in connection with high informativeness, non-invasiveness, harmlessness for the patient.
-Ultrasound can evaluate not only the state of the endometrium, but also the myometrium, identify adenomyosis, myoma of the uterus.
-Also, ultrasound should be performed to determine the size of the ovaries and evaluate their functions.
+Transvaginal ultrasound scanning is a valuable method for diagnosing endometrial hyperplastic processes due to its high information content, non-invasiveness, and harmlessness to the patient.
+Ultrasound allows assessing not only the condition of the endometrium, but also the myometrium, and identifying adenomyosis and uterine myoma.
+Ultrasound should also be performed to determine the size of the ovaries and assess their functions.

-Diagnosis of endometrial hyperplasia in ultrasound is based on the detection of increased in the anteroposterior size of the median maternal echo (M-echo) with increased acoustic density.
-In menstruating women, the M-echo thickness should be assessed in accordance with the phase of the menstrual cycle.
-It is best to conduct a study immediately after menstruation, when a thin M-echo corresponds to the complete rejection of the functional layer of the endometrium, and an increase in the anteroposterior size of the M-echo all over, or locally, is regarded as a pathology.
-To distinguish glandular hyperplasia of an endometrium from atypical at US it is not possible.
+The diagnosis of endometrial hyperplasia by ultrasound is based on the detection of an enlarged anteroposterior size of the median uterine echo (M-echo) with increased acoustic density.
+In menstruating women, the thickness of the M-echo should be assessed in accordance with the phase of the menstrual cycle.
+It is best to conduct the study immediately after menstruation, when a thin M-echo corresponds to complete rejection of the functional layer of the endometrium, and an increase in the anteroposterior size of the M-echo along its entire length, or locally, is regarded as pathology.
+It is impossible to distinguish glandular hyperplasia of the endometrium from atypical by ultrasound.

-If the postmenopause period does not exceed 5 years, the thickness of the M-echo up to 5 mm is considered the norm, with a postmenopause of more than 5 years, the M-echo thickness should not exceed 4 mm (for a homogeneous structure).
-The accuracy of the diagnosis of ultrasound in hyperplastic processes of the endometrium is 60-70%.
+If the postmenopausal period does not exceed 5 years, the thickness of the M-echo up to 5 mm is considered normal, with postmenopause more than 5 years, the thickness of the M-echo should not exceed 4 mm (with a homogeneous structure).
+The accuracy of ultrasound diagnostics for endometrial hyperplastic processes is 60-70%.

-Hydro sonography can significantly improve the results of diagnostics.
-The ultrasonic picture of the endometrial polyps shows ovoid, less often rounded inclusions in the structure of the M-echo and the uterine cavity of increased echolocation.
-Diagnostic difficulties arise in glandular polyps of the endometrium, which have a leaf-shaped or flattened configuration in the shape of the uterine cavity and are not capable of leading to thickening of the M-echo.
-According to the acoustic conductivity, they are close to the surrounding endometrium.
-Registration of color echoes during Doppler study in the inclusion structure makes it possible to differentiate polyps with intrauterine synechia, and in menstruating patients with blood clots, but blood flow in color duplex mapping in polyps is not always determined.
-Informativeness of transvaginal ultrasound with polyps of endometrium is 80-90%.
-Contrasting the uterine cavity with hydrosonography can improve the diagnostic capabilities of ultrasound.
-Transvaginal hydrosonography and endometrial biopsy allow 98% to diagnose GGE.
+Hydrosonography can significantly improve diagnostic results.
+Ultrasound image of endometrial polyps shows ovoid, less often round inclusions in the structure of the M-echo and the uterine cavity with increased echo density.
+Diagnostic difficulties arise with glandular polyps of the endometrium, which have a leaf-shaped or flattened configuration in the shape of the uterine cavity and are not capable of leading to thickening of the M-echo.
+In terms of sound conductivity, they are close to the surrounding endometrium.
+Registration of color echo signals during Doppler examination in the structure of the inclusion makes it possible to differentiate polyps from intrauterine adhesions, and in menstruating patients - from blood clots, but blood flow in polyps is not always determined during color duplex mapping.
+The information content of transvaginal ultrasound for endometrial polyps is 80-90%.
+Contrasting the uterine cavity during hydrosonography can increase the diagnostic capabilities of ultrasound.
+Transvaginal hydrosonography and endometrial biopsy allow diagnosing GPE in 98%.

-The informative value of hysteroscopy in the diagnosis of endometrial hyperplastic processes is 63-97% (depends on the type of hyperplastic endometrium processes).
-Hysteroscopy is necessary both before scraping the uterine mucosa to clarify the nature of the pathology and its localization, and after it in order to control the thoroughness of tissue removal.
-Hysteroscopy allows you to visually assess the condition of the walls of the uterus, identify adenomyosis, submucous uterine fibroids and other forms of pathology.
-Atypical endometrial hyperplasia does not have characteristic endoscopic criteria, the hysteroscopic pattern resembles the usual glandular-cystic hyperplasia.
-In severe atypical hyperplasia, glandular polypoid growths of faint yellowish or grayish color can be identified.
+The informative value of hysteroscopy in diagnostics of endometrial hyperplastic processes is 63–97% (depending on the type of endometrial hyperplastic processes).
+Hysteroscopy is necessary both before curettage of the uterine mucosa to clarify the nature of the pathology and its localization, and after it in order to control the thoroughness of tissue removal.
+Hysteroscopy allows visually assessing the condition of the uterine walls, identifying adenomyosis, submucous uterine myoma and other forms of pathology.
+Atypical endometrial hyperplasia does not have characteristic endoscopic criteria, the hysteroscopic picture resembles ordinary glandular cystic hyperplasia.
+In severe atypical hyperplasia, glandular polypoid growths of a dull yellowish or grayish color can be identified.

-Histological examination of scrapings of the mucous membrane of the uterus is the final method for diagnosing hyperplastic endometrial processes.
+Histological examination of scrapings of the uterine mucosa is the definitive method for diagnosing hyperplastic processes of the endometrium.

 What do need to examine?